 Organizational planning impacts the projects by means of project prioritization based on risk, funding, and the organization’s strategic plan.
 Organizational planning can direct funding and support…on the basis of risk categories, specific lines of business, or general types of project*

-The ability to scope, plan, and deliver a project on time, on budget, and up to expectation is the business differentiator today.
-Yet, project management as a profession and as a business enabler has little traction outside IT and within IT has little success — the 2 mutually reinforce misunderstanding and misguided notions of the competitive advantage project management is.
+Yet, project management as a profession and as a business enabler has too little traction outside IT and within IT has little success — the two mutually reinforce misunderstanding and misguided notions of the competitive advantage project management is.

-While I worked at Deloitte Consulting and Booz Allen Hamilton they both had a competitive objective to get as many consultants project management certified.
-This was their strategic go-to-market differentiator.
-Deloitte and Booz Allen did not want every consultant to act as a project manager, but for every consultant to understand that when the client asks for project changes, while underway, a project management-savvy consultant can model the impact of change to budget, scope, resource, or quality against the project baseline.
-Every change has effect.
+Deloitte and Booz Allen did not want every consultant to act as a project manager. Â When the client asks for project changes, while underway, a project management-savvy consultant can model the impact of change to budget, scope, resource, or quality against the project baseline.

 Strategy Goal Portfolio

 By using a project management portfolio view I can further quantify the impact of change to executive strategic goals.
-My role then shifts to business partner, not for me to say, no

-, but for me to provide business case detail that my client can use to meet their sponsor’s expectation; every client has a sponsor, everyone has a sponsor.
+My role then shifts to business partner, not for me to say, “no”, but for me to provide business case detail that my client can use to meet their sponsor’s expectation; every client has a sponsor, everyone has a sponsor.

-Although I, as a consultant, have to deliver to the client, I also know the trying to please the client with every change they request will impact expected results.
-The more detail I gave about that to the client, the more information they have to deliver projects on time, on budget, and within scope.
+The more detail I gave to the client, the more information they have to deliver projects on time, on budget, and within scope.
 Those new changes can become a second-phase option, abandoned, a new project, or added with a full understanding of impact.

 The more the client delivers results, the more I become a trusted advisor and a business partner to that client and I, in turn, separate my value proposition from the self-interested contractor or a staff-augmentation house.